AKM - COFFEE CONCERTS

 Event Rules

-• During the concert, recording with cameras, mobile phones, and other recording equipment is forbidden.
+• Recording with cameras, photo cameras, mobile phones, etc. is prohibited during the concert.
 Recording devices will not be allowed in the venues.

 February 2022